areller/RediSharp/README.md

 When we execute Lua scripts from C#, we lose a lot of the advanges that the C# compiler and the IDE offer, such as auto completion, compile-time error checking, debugging, and many more.

-RedSharper aims to mitigate these issues.
+RediSharp aims to mitigate these issues.

 ## TODO List